How to care for your dahlias in winter

 There is one big decision to make about looking after your dahlias in winter.
 Should you dig them up and store them?
 Or can you leave your dahlias in the ground?

 This is partly – but only partly – about where you live.
-If you have a mild climate, equivalent to a USDA zone 9 or 8b or typical of South East England, your dahlias are more likely to survive in the ground.
+If you have a mild climate, with few or light frosts in winter and only short periods of snow, your dahlias are more likely to survive in the ground.

 But they hate wet, cold soil, so if you get a lot of rain, leaving them in may not work.

-I have grown dahlias – successfully – for fifteen years.
+I have grown dahlias – successfully – for twenty years.
 I have always been a fan of leaving them in, as I like easy gardening.

 But this year I am digging up the dahlias.
 All of them.
 So what has changed?

-Why not dig up your dahlias in winter?
+To dig or not to dig up your dahlias in winter?

 This post explains why I don’t usually dig up my dahlias.
 Our winters here in East Kent are comparatively mild.
 We don’t usually have long periods of frost and snow.
 Most of my dahlias have been fine with their dead foliage chopped off and their crowns protected by a pile of mulch or well rotted manure.

-In fact some of my dahlias have loved it.
-After nearly 10 years in the ground, Dahlia ‘Orange Cushion’ has expanded to fill most of the border, crowding out the other plants.
+After nearly 10 years in the ground in my garden, Dahlia ‘Orange Cushion’ has expanded to fill most of the border, crowding out the other plants.
 It is now a wall of bobbing orange flowers and rather uninspiring, if abundant, foliage.
 While this is hugely admired from the kitchen window, something is just not right.